Equal Opportunity Statement

 Federal and State Compliance, Reporting, and Regulatory Affairs

-The Office for Institutional Equity is responsible for maintaining compliance with Federal and State equal opportunity and affirmative action laws.
+The Office for Institutional Equity is responsible for maintaining compliance with Federal and State equal opportunity laws.
 In addition, OIE manages regular reporting to these agencies and serves as Duke’s liaison for regulatory matters.

 Data Analytics